phylosopher07/phylosopher07.github.io/_posts/2023-02-16-fine-structure-of-hydrogen-atom.md

 \\[ \hamiltonian\rq_\text{KE} = - \frac{p^4}{2m_e^3c^2} \\]

 Using this as a perturbation, we can calculate the first order energy corrections due to relativistic effects.
-Let's think of a hydrogen-like atom of atomic number $Z$.
+Let's think of a hydrogen-like atoms of atomic number $Z$.

 \\[ \begin{align\*}
 E_\text{KE}^{(1)} &= \brktop{\psi^{(0)}}{ \hat{\hamiltonian}\rq_\text{KE} }{\psi^{(0)}} \nl